 I went into the water which felt wonderful.
 When I exited the pool, an employee approached me.
 He asked that I refrain from entering the pool again and that if I wanted to stay, I had to cover up.
 I felt completely embarrassed and humiliated.

 I asked to speak to the person who was in charge.
-His supervisor told me that people felt uncomfortable that they might catch what I had.
-He stated that they can decide what is best for the establishment.
-He would not listen or see my side of this at all.
-I felt like I was being singled out, but I didn’t say a word and left in shame.
+I was told that people felt uncomfortable and that they were fearful that they "might catch" what I had.
+He stated that they decide what is best for the establishment.
+I felt so isolated, alone.
+I didn’t say a word and left in shame.